-In light of increased conversations and media coverage about gun violence following countless school shootings, discussing the topic with children has become quite unavoidable.
-"We often try to shield our kids from the scary things that happen in this world, but with the most recent school shooting, it was hard to do this because there was so much discussion and so many questions on their part," says Stephanie Taylor Jackson, a mom of two from Dallas, Texas.
+On average, one school shooting has occurred in the U.S. every week this year.
+The most recent happened at Santa Fe High School in Santa Fe, Texas, on May 18, just one day before the school's class of 2018 was set to graduate, CNN reports.
+It was the twenty-second school shooting in the U.S. this year.
+Unfortunately, it seems that discussing the topic of gun violence with children is now unavoidable.
+"We often try to shield our kids from the scary things that happen in this world, but [after the Parkland, Florida, shooting at Marjory Stoneman Douglas High School] it was hard to do this because there was so much discussion and so many questions on their part," says Stephanie Taylor Jackson, a mom of two from Dallas, Texas.

 Anyone with children can attest that these tough conversations are becoming difficult to ignore.
 "It's unfortunate that we live in a culture where we have to educate our kids on gun violence, but it's essential to their safety," Chrissy Powers, a mom from California, shares.
 She's already preparing to teach her boys about gun violence even though they're still too young to fully comprehend the issue.

-With gun violence seemingly on everyone's minds, especially following this weekend's powerful demonstrations, we spoke with Azmaira Maker, Ph.D., a licensed clinical psychologist who specializes in working with children, adolescents, and families, to learn how best to answer the difficult questions posed by children on the subject.
+With gun violence consistently making headlines, especially following the most recent tragedy in Sante Fe and powerful demonstrations earlier this year at the March for Our Lives, we spoke with Azmaira Maker, Ph.D., a licensed clinical psychologist who specializes in working with children, adolescents, and families, to learn how best to answer the difficult questions posed by children on the subject.
 According to her, the key to a meaningful and appropriate conversation when talking to kids about gun violence is keeping the dialogue reassuring and hopeful.
 Keep reading for her suggestions on how to start the discussion and respond to the toughest questions you might be asked.

 How to Begin